eddycolloton/Documentation_INPT/index.md

 A multi-channel video artwork is acquired by the museum.
 It is the first artwork by this artist that the Hirshhorn has acquired.
 The acquisition has been fully processed by the registrar, so the work is now in TMS and has an accession number.
 There is no conservation artwork file on the T:\ drive yet.

 The artist provides an external hard drive containing only preservation and exhibition copies of their artwork as video files.
-The preservation copies are in one directory, the exhibition copies are in another.

 Once the external hard drive is connected to the computer in the TBMA Lab via a read/write blocker, the conservator views the drive and its contents in Finder.
 The conservator verifies that the drive only contains the expected preservation and exhibition copies.
 Next, the conservator runs the start_input.sh script in terminal.
 When prompted, the conservator opts to create an artwork folder using the script.
 The conservator manually enters the artist’s first and last name, the artwork's accession number, and the artwork’s title.
 With this information, the script creates an Artwork Folder on the T:\ drive.

-The conservator also opts to create a Staging Directory on the TBMA DroBo, where the video files will be stored prior to upload to the SI DAMS.
-The script uses the previously entered information, the artist’s name and the accession number, to automatically creates a Staging Directory on the TBMA DroBo, following the HMSG media conservation file naming conventions.
+The conservator also opts to create a staging directory on the TBMA DroBo, where the video files will be stored prior to upload to the SI DAMS.
+Using the previously entered information the staging directory on the TBMA DroBo is created following the HMSG media conservation file naming conventions.

 The conservator manually enters the path to the hard drive when prompted.
 For this drive, the volume path is simply:
 “/Volumes/Untitled”

 With this information entered into the computer, the script will search the newly created artwork file on the T:\ drive and verify that the “Condition_Tmt Reports” directory and the “Technical Info_Specs” directory can be found.
-Metadata files will be out to these two locations, so it is important to verify that they can be found.
+Metadata files will be out to these two locations.

 The start_output.sh script will now prompt the conservator to decide whether to copy all of the files from the external hard drive to the staging directory on the TBMA DroBo, or only certain files or directories.
 Since the only media on the external drive are artist provided preservation and exhibition files, the conservator chooses to copy all of the files to the staging directory.
 The script saves this choice, but does not yet copy the files.
 Instead, it follows the first prompt with a series of follow up questions.

 Next the script asks the conservator whether they would like to run a series of metadata tools (tree, siegfried, MediaInfo, Exiftool, framemd5, and qctools) on all of the files copied to the staging directory.
 Again, because the files are all artist provided preservation and exhibition copies, the conservator chooses to run all of the tools on these files.

 This prompt notes that, because the conservator is selecting the “yes” option, this will be the final prompt.
-Once the conservator chooses the “yes” option, the script will first confirm begin to run the metadata tools.
+Once the conservator chooses the “yes” option, the script will begin to run the metadata tools.
 Because the conservator has chosen to run all of the metadata tools, this process will take some time (especially if the files are large).

 The script will begin by creating md5 checksums of the files on the hard drive.
-Next the files will be copied to the Staging Directory.
+Next the files will be copied to the staging directory.
 Once there, md5 checksums will be created again.
-The checksums will be compared by the script in order to confirm that no loss or errors have occurred.
+The checksums will be compared in order to confirm that no loss or errors have occurred.

-The file format identification tool siegfried will provide the PRONOM identification number, if applicable, for all of the files in the Staging Directory.
+The file format identification tool siegfried will provide the PRONOM identification number, if applicable, for all of the files in the staging directory.

-MediaInfo will run on all of the video files in the Staging Directory, and generate technical metadata describing each of the files individually.
+MediaInfo will run on all of the video files in the staging directory, and generate technical metadata describing each of the files individually.

-Exiftool is scripted to only run on still image files, so in this example, it will not run on any of the files on the drive.
+Exiftool will run on still image, audio and video files, so in this example, it will run all video files on the drive.

 Ffmpeg will run on each of the video files to create a “frame md5” file, a text file which lists the md5 checksum of each of the rendered frames of the video file.
 This granular description of the files fixity can be used to determine how much a video file has been altered in the result of a checksum collision.